qmlcode/qml/docs/source/tutorial.rst

     from qml.ml.kernels import gaussian_kernel

-    # For every compound generate a coulomb matrix or BoB
+    # For every compound generate a Coulomb matrix or BoB
     for mol in compounds:

         mol.generate_coulomb_matrix(size=23, sorting="row-norm")